Tim-Abwao/tim-abwao.github.io/_posts/2023-07-22-Deploying-Machine-Learning-Models-with-Streamlit.md

 ![Screencast of the demo streamlit app](/assets/images/articles/streamlit-demo/screencast.gif)

+The [code for this demo app][demo-code] is available on GitHub.

-After confirming that everything works as expected, we can then deploy the app to the [Streamlit Community Cloud][st-com-cloud] to make it available online.
+After confirming that everything works as expected, we can deploy the app to the [Streamlit Community Cloud][st-com-cloud] to make it available online.
 This typically involves:

 - Signing up for a *Streamlit Community Cloud* account
 - Logging in to <https://share.streamlit.io/>